-1. ACTION
+ACTION

-- 1.1.
-For the reasons given in this Notice, the Authority has decided to: - 1.1.1. withdraw, pursuant to section 63 of the Act, the current approval given to Mr Frensham under section 59 of the Act to perform the SMF3 (Executive Director), SMF16 (Compliance Oversight) and SMF17 (Money Laundering Reporting Officer) senior management functions; and - 1.1.2. make an order, pursuant to section 56 of the Act, prohibiting Mr Frensham from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+- 1. For the reasons given in this Final Notice, the Authority has decided to make an order, pursuant to section 56 of the Act to: - a) withdraw, pursuant to section 63 of the Act, the current approval given to Mr Frensham under section 59 of the Act to perform the SMF3 (Executive Director), SMF16 (Compliance Oversight) and SMF17 (Money Laundering Reporting Officer) senior management functions; and - b) prohibit Mr Frensham from performing any function in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm. - 2.
+By a Decision Notice dated 1 October 2020, the Authority notified Mr Frensham of its decision to take the action specified above. - 3.
+Mr Frensham referred the Decision Notice to the Tribunal on 26 October 2020.